Verstappen storms to unlikely victory over Mercedes duo - WHIZ News

 Charles Leclerc finished fourth for Ferrari ahead of Red Bull’s Alexander Albon.
 Racing Point’s Lance Stroll was sixth.

-Hamilton will head to next week’s Spanish Grand Prix with a 30-point championship lead over Verstappen.
+Hamilton will head to next week’s Spanish Grand Prix with a 30-point championship lead over second-place Verstappen.
+Hamilton has 107 points, Verstappen 77 and Bottas 73.

 Hamilton’s Mercedes team has been the class act of the field this year and, after pole-sitter Bottas beat Hamilton to the first corner, it looked as though it would be a straight fight between the all-black cars for victory.